Catalysis in Action via Elementary Thermal Operations: Elementary thermal operations for -dimensional systems

-Given a system characterized by Hamiltonian $ H $, we denote its thermal state as $ \tbeta $, and describe the initial state with respect to its energy population vector $ \pstate $.
+Given a system characterised by Hamiltonian $ H $, we denote its thermal state as $ \tbeta $, and describe the initial state with respect to its energy population vector $ \pstate $.
 Under a $ \beta $-swap $\beta^{(k,l)}$ as defined in Eq.~\eqref{eq:beta_jk},

 when $E_k\leq E_l$.
 Then the element-wise ratios, $ \slope(\qstate) $ as defined in Eq.~\eqref{eq:slopes}, are transformed accordingly

 where

 Furthermore, equalities for the above equations hold only under the following circumstances: